kamstrup/fn/README.md

  * No dependencies.
 Only the Go standard library.
  * Include simple affordances to interop with constructs from the Go standard library, but no big new frameworking for doing IO or other stuff.
+ * If we start talking about "monoids", "transducers", and even simpler terms like "fold", and "reduce", 75% of developers will start to zone out or just walk away.
+   We prioritize simple, well-known, terms that produce readable code that most developers will have a chance of understanding and enjoying.

 [1]: Some of the more advanced functional data types, like the ones mentioned, are definitely super useful and would fit well in some extension library for Fn().